dfsw/Cookies/README.md

 Heavenly upgrades are enabled and disabled via the Options menu, they become available for purchase once you have purchased the Unshackled You upgrade from the Vanilla heavenly upgrades tree.

 As with the rest of the mod, these upgrades are not designed as quick, disposable bonuses.
 Some are intentionally inexpensive, others deliberately punishingly expensive.
-This is by design.
-The goal is to meaningfully extend long-term progression and decision-making in the endgame.
+This of course is by design, the goal is to meaningfully extend long-term gameplay and decision-making in the endgame.

 All Heavenly Upgrades in Just Natural Expansion are painstakingly balanced to avoid breaking the game.
 They expand existing systems, reinforce long-term strategies, reward sustained investment, and hopefully cover a variety of play styles (including some for idle players!).